 Ensures compliance: HMRC expects detailed records of all fees related to taxable events.

 Step 6.
-Calculate your crypto capital gains or losses
+Calculate your capital gains or losses

 Now that you have determined your average cost-basis and appropriately grouped your transactions – including any special rules – you are ready to calculate the capital gains or losses for each taxable event.